 Connect the top left arrow of the Incremental Int node to the white arrow of the “[Item]PickUp event”.
 When completed, our Event Graph should look like this.

-Press compile in the top left corner.
+Press Compile in the top left corner.
 We are now done with this blueprint.
 Let’s return to our collectable object blueprint.

-In our collectable object blueprint, drag out from “As BP Third Person Character” and release.
-Type and select “[Item] Pick Up”, this is the function you named earlier.
+In our collectable object blueprint, drag out from the right arrow of “Destroy Actor” and release.
+Type and select “Cast To BP_ThirdPersonGameMode”.

-Connect the left white arrow of the newly created node to the right white arrow of the Destroy Actor node.
 Click compile and test.
 When you pick up your collectable you should see a “1” in the top left corner.
 If you place multiple collectables in the scene this number will increase further.